astrofrog/fast-histogram/README.rst

 performance gains, please open an issue and I'll consider deprecating this package :)

+One package that does include fast histogram functions (including in n-dimensions) and can compute other statistics is [vaex](https://github.com/maartenbreddels/vaex), so take a look there if you need more advanced functionality!

 Are the 2D histograms not transposed compared to what they should be?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~